List of Battle Royale characters: Shogo Kawada

 Boy #5 Shogo Kawada (川田 章吾, Kawada Shōgo), portrayed as a loner within the class ranks, is a transfer student.
 He is put in Class B about two months before the program takes place.
 He is the winner of the current program (pretending to kill Shuya and Noriko) and a previous program which he participated in some three years prior.
 He allies himself with Shuya and Noriko, telling them he knows a way to escape from the island and the entire Battle Royale program.
 Noriko and Shuya frequently doubt his trustworthiness, but these doubts turn out to be unfounded, as Shogo reveals that he deliberately transferred to the school in hopes of being in the selected class.
 He is on a mission to avenge the death of his girlfriend, who died during the last program they played in.
 He along with Noriko and Shuya defeat Kiriyama.
 He helps overturn the program, helping Shuya and Noriko to escape, but he succumbs to his wounds and dies.
 In all versions he is the final participant to die.

 In the novel, Shogo is described as having "the body of a middleweight boxing champion".
 In the manga he is also very muscular.
 He also is the only student with facial hair.
 Shogo has a distinct scar underneath his left eye caused from a knife wound when he won the program, the previous year.
 In the novel, Shuya also noted he saw Shogo had multiple gunshot scars all over his torso from when they would change in gym class.
-Shogo and Akira "Sho" Tsukioka are the only students who smoke.

 In the manga flashbacks, his father was a doctor and ran a small poorly equipped local hospital.
 His father was self-employed and Shogo would occasionally help out, this is how he was able to treat Noriko's wounds with such expertise.
 His father was killed by the government, when he tried to protest Shogo's entering of the program.
 Shogo also had long hair in the flashbacks, as opposed to the present when he has it completely buzzed.

 Koushun Takami describes Kawada as a "Young Champion-esque character" (the manga version of Battle Royale was serialized in Young Champion) and recalled that a person told him that Masayuki Taguchi's version of Shogo Kawada "looks like Bancho Kiyohara," referring to the Yomiuri Giants baseball player Kazuhiro "Bancho" Kiyohara.
 Readers of Young Champion ranked Kawada first in a character popularity poll.
 Taguchi felt that timing contributed to the ranking as a Kawada-centered story appeared at the time of the poll.
 Takami felt that Kawada would have received first place even if a Kawada-centered story had not appeared on the same pages as the poll.

 Shogo is portrayed by Tarō Yamamoto in the film adaptation.